-POSITION -- Since 2004, President and Chief Executive Officer of Manhattan Area Technical College, a public institution with 200% growth in eight years, located between a major research university, Fort Riley Army Base, and the future home of the National Agri and Bio-Defense Facility, Kansas.
+POSITION -- Since 2004, President and Chief Executive Officer of Manhattan Area Technical College, a public institution with 200% growth in eight years, located between Kansas State University, Fort Riley Army Base, and the future home of the National Bio and Agri-Defense Facility in Manhattan, Kansas.

 PREVIOUS -- Associate Vice President of Workforce Development, Adult Education, Technical Education, and Information Technology (consecutively), and Instructor: Air Conditioning and Refrigeration, Southeast Arkansas College; Transition Training Program Director and Instructor, Foreman, Career Counselor, and Instructor, Liquid Oxygen Manufacturing Plant Manager, Apprentice Mortician, Air Conditioning Shop Forman, Supervisor, and Technician, and Military Police Shift Leader, United States Air Force (20 years).